jlchereau/support.kidoju.com/en/pages/privacy.md

 ### Disclosure

-This site may disclose personally identifiable information under special circumstances, such as to comply with subpoenas or when your actions violate the Terms of Use.
+This site may disclose personally identifiable information under special circumstances, such as to comply with subpoenas or when your actions violate our [Terms of Use](https://www.kidoju.com/support/en/terms).

 ### Changes